droid85real/obsidian/Other/Git.md

 + `git merge --abort` to abort merge
 + `git branch -m oldbranchname newbranchname` to rename branch
 + `git branch -d branchname` to delete branch
++ `git branch -vv` To check if the local branch is tracking a remote

+---
 ## diff
  shows the differences between two commits